remju/Jacon/README.md

 - Why : I want to experience building a json parser, I plan to use it in my C webserver implementation.

 - Why tho : Building things from sratch is fun.

+# Thanks
+- Thanks to - [JSONTestSuite](https://github.com/nst/JSONTestSuite) for the test files.